-Problem Symptom Possible Solution An error message is displayed on Client Security reboot Action

-Problem Symptom Possible Solution The following error message is displayed after trying to perform a Client Security administrator function: ERROR 0197: Invalid Remote change requested.
+Problem Symptom Possible Solution An error message is displayed when attempting a Client Security administrator function Action The following error message is displayed after trying to perform a Client Security administrator function: ERROR 0197: Invalid Remote change requested.
 Press <f1> to</f1> The ThinkPad supervisor password must be disabled to perform certain Client Security administrator functions.
-Setup To disable the supervisor password, do the following: Press F1 to access the IBM BIOS Setup Utility.
+Setup To disable the supervisor password, complete the following procedure: Press F1 to access the IBM BIOS Setup Utility.
 2. Enter the current supervisor password.
 3. Enter a blank new supervisor password, and confirm a blank password.
 4. Press Enter.
 5. Press F10 to save and exit.
-Different UVM-aware fingerprint sensor does not work properly Action The IBM ThinkPad computer does not support the interchanging of multiple UVM-aware fingerprint sensors.
+Different UVM-aware fingerprint sensor does not work properly Action

+Problem Symptom Possible Solution The IBM ThinkPad computer does not support the interchanging of multiple UVM-aware fingerprint sensors.
 Do not switch fingerprint sensor models.
 Use the same model when working remotely as when working from a docking station.